Skip to main content

 Email is required because the download link is delivered by email, not on-page.

-The sector-wide donor retention median has hovered between 40 and 45 percent for over a decade, with repeat-donor retention near 60 percent and new-donor retention under 25 percent
+The sector donor retention median has stayed near 40 to 45 percent for over a decade, with repeat-donor retention near 60 percent and new-donor retention under 25 percent

 Source: Fundraising Effectiveness Project annual reports (2020-2024)

-Foundations award roughly $105 billion annually in the US, and mid-sized nonprofits typically source 20 to 40 percent of contributed revenue from grants
+US foundations award roughly $105 billion a year, and mid-sized nonprofits often draw 20 to 40 percent of contributed revenue from grants

 Source: Giving USA 2024

-Median time-to-close on a major gift is 18 months from qualification to commitment
+Median time to close a major gift runs about 18 months from qualification to commitment

 Source: Lilly Family School of Philanthropy research summaries (2023)